 In partnership with Good SamVIEW DEAL ON Good Sam

-Many insurance companies nowadays offer plans that may include roadside assistance, but you can also split the two, so if your insurance company does a great insurance plan, but its roadside assistance package is subpar, expensive or unreliable, you can go somewhere else for the best roadside assistance.
+Many of the best insurance companies nowadays offer plans that may include roadside assistance, but you can also split the two, so if your insurance company does a great insurance plan, but its roadside assistance package is subpar, expensive or unreliable, you can go somewhere else for the best roadside assistance.

 Many large companies welcome customers of other insurance companies.
 So you can get AAA, Geico and State Farm roadside assistance even if you’re with a competitor or a local insurance provider.
 But which ones offer the best bang for the buck?
 Which roadside assistance plans gets you the best range of services, and for the best price?

 To find out, we carefully compared roadside assistance service providers.
 During our research, we looked at the services' towing limits as well as their reimbursement limits for things like locksmiths and fuel delivery.
 We also considered average response times and user reviews.
 Most services offer as-needed servicing or sell various plans, and we looked at the cost for all options for each company.
 Based on what we found, we decided that Allstate Motor Club is the best option for roadside assistance.
 Its basic plan is the most affordable and has generous reimbursements for towing and lockouts.

 Allstate Motor Club